MuhammedImdaad/goTDD/README.md

 * A function can return any number of results.
 * Inside a function, the := short assignment statement can be used in place of a `var` declaration with implicit type.
 * Go has only one looping construct, the for loop.
 Once you drop the init and post statements it becomes a while. drop condition, it becomes an infinite loop.
+* Make it work, make it right, make it fast